Guide

 Seven things to notice.

-• The RefAny wrapper class is still useful — when you need RAII auto-cleanup (the framework hands the callback an owned reference; the destructor decrements the refcount) or when you want the chainable RefAny::create<T>(model) factory and data.clone() builder.
+• The RefAny wrapper class is the ownership tool — RAII auto-cleanup (the framework hands the callback an owned reference; the destructor decrements the refcount), the chainable RefAny::create<T>(model) factory, and the data_wrapper.clone() builder for handing a new strong reference to a widget.
 Construct it from a raw AzRefAny only when you actually want to take ownership.

 • No AZ_REFLECT line for C++11+RefAny::create<T> / refany.downcast_ref<T>() / refany.downcast_mut<T>() are template members on RefAny.
 The compiler stamps a unique runtime tag per T via the address of a template-instantiated static, so identity is stable across translation units without per-type registration.
 The AZ_REFLECT(StructName) macro is still emitted in azul03.hpp for C++03 compatibility (no template member functions there).